zhanyang01/Fun-Language-5622/README.md

 * 3rd week of June: Software testing of Fun Language App, refine profile page

-* 1st week of July: Create assessments, marking system and pronunciation check
+* 1st week of July:Improve on user interface and gamification features

-* 2nd week of July: Create web-based forum, improve on user interface and gamification features
+* 2nd week of July: Create assessments, marking system and pronunciation check

-* 3rd week of July: Extend to another language (e.g. Chinese), create certificates of achievement
+* 3rd week of July: Create certificates of achievement and extend to another language, test app

-* After Milestone 3: Extend to mobile app and/or add other features
+* After Milestone 3: Create web-based forum / extend to mobile app / add any other features

 ## Link to access Fun Language App:
 * http://fun-language-5622-frontend-seven.vercel.app/